 Let us try and look at one aspect of the culture in a typical technology company.
-Most of the people join the company straight out of college and in batches of 100 to 200, all with similar backgrounds and same age group.
+Most of the people join the company straight out of college and in batches of 100 to 200, all with similar backgrounds and the same age group.
 The joining is usually followed by a training schedule before these groups get split across various projects.
-So to begin with life of a typical fresher in the technology company is an extension of college life.
+So to begin with the life of a typical fresher in a technology company is an extension of college life.
 The profile is usually a bachelor, sharing a flat with 3-5 other people, traveling together to the office.

-The stress and pressure associated with deadlines is always there, but my opinion is that on a regular basis, human brain can work actively for 6-7 hours and not more than that.
-There are exceptional times or crisis times when you have to work longer, but on regular basis is it sustainable, or is it required, I do not think so.
+The stress and pressure associated with deadlines are always there.
+But my opinion is that on a regular basis, the human brain can work actively for 6-7 hours and not more than that.
+There are exceptional times or crisis times when you have to work longer.
+But on a regular basis is it sustainable, or is it required, I do not think so.

-- Is the culture forced upon me or am I am a party to creating this culture?
+- Is the culture forced upon me or am I a party to creating this culture?

 - Is it really required for me to be sitting long hours in the office?
 Or I am there because I just enjoy being there?